 - Now, reconnect your iOS device and let iTunes sync the device.

-If you are lucky, simply resetting the sync history will fix the problem. iTunes will sync your iOS device without throwing the connection-reset error.
+If you are lucky, just resetting the sync history will fix the problem. iTunes will sync your iOS device without throwing the connection reset error.

 Sometimes, this works perfectly but sometimes, this works randomly and only occasionally.
 In that case, try to delete the lockdown folder.